-A. Foreign Currency Denominated Agreements
+Foreign Currency Denominated Agreements

 Foreign currency denominated agreements that exist between the Treasury and foreign entities or governments provide for drawings of dollars by those entities or governments and drawings of foreign currencies by the Treasury.
 The Treasury enters into these agreements through the ESF.
-Any balance the ESF may hold under such agreements is held until the foreign entity or government repays the dollar counterpart of that balance.
-The ESF is exposed to credit risk on foreign currency denominated agreements in the event of default by counterparties to the extent of any amounts that have been recorded in the Statement of Financial Position.
-Market risk would occur as a result of fluctuations in currency exchange rates.
 Under these agreements, the ESF receives repayment of an agreed-upon amount in dollars regardless of currency fluctuations.
-With the exception of the Mexico agreement below in Section B, there were no foreign currency denominated agreements as of September 30, 2011 and 2010.
+With the exception of the Mexico agreement noted below, there were no foreign currency denominated agreements as of September 30, 2012 and 2011.

-B. Exchange Stabilization Agreements
+Exchange Stabilization Agreements